50,000 sign up for Howdy Modi event in Houston

 "Houston is one of the most diverse cities in America and has many advantages including a central location and access to global trade routes, a trained and talented workforce, and a business-friendly regulatory environment, making this region an ideal partner for business and commerce," said Bhavesh (Bob) Patel, CEO of LyondellBasell.

-This will be Modi's third major address to the Indian-American community after he became the prime minister in 2014 and the first after his re-election in May.
+This will be Modi's third major address to the Indian-American community after he became the Prime Minister in 2014 and the first after his re-election in May.

 The previous two were at the Madison Square Garden in New York in 2014 and the Silicon Valley in 2016.
 Both the events were attended by more than 20,000 people.